andrevitta/E-comerce-Product-Evaluation/README.md

 # Results

-To simplify analisis, I've picked the top 5 best product according to their evaluation to rpesent the final results.
+To simplify analisis, I've picked the top 5 best product according to their evaluation to represent the final results.

 <img src="./image/results.PNG" alt="Data flow" width="500"/>